What I use

 Software

 In my Mac setup, I heavily utilize yabai, skhd and karabiner-elements.
 With enough tinkering, it is possible to recreate most of the i3 tiling manager experience.
 3 My setup is based on these dotfiles.
+For Linux desktops, I use Arch Linux (btw) with i3.
+4

-The tier list of Cursor features is: Cmd+I (Composer)
+The tier list of Cursor features is: Cmd+I (Chat) >>

->> Cursor Copilot ~ Cmd+K in terminal > Cmd+L >
+Cursor Copilot ~ Cmd+K in terminal >> Cmd+K in code.
+I

-how to use it.)
-I write a new .cursorrules
+write a new .cursorrules

-every time a project grows beyond 10 files or so.
+grows beyond 10 files or so.

 Some indispensable VS Code / Cursor extensions are JSON Lines Viewer, LaTeX Workshop.
 I like ruff as a pre-commit hook, and if you use that, use the Ruff extension too.